coconut custard with chocolate popcorn & almonds

 Stir the popcorn into the chocolate until nicely coated, then spread out onto a lined tray and place in the fridge for 10 - 15 minutes to set.
 One set and hard, break the popcorn sheet into bite-size pieces.

-To assemble the dish, add the custard to a piping bag and pipe into the bottom of serving glasses.
+Add the custard to a piping bag and pipe into the bottom of serving glasses.
 Top with the chocolate popcorn and serve.

 recipe from Great British Chefs @PaulAinsworth